tzuntar/Line-Editor/README.md

 `./lineedit filename` (supply an inexisting filename to create a new file).

-To install the program  and have it available everywhere, just run `sudo make install`.
+To install the program  and have it available everywhere, run `sudo make install`.
 Same for uninstalling it, `sudo make uninstall`.

 ## Known bugs